SpaceRanchDAO/Documentation/Governance/Purpose & Principles/README.md

 Our development approach begins with a framework of principles and values that guide decision making

+- Hardware Agnostic
-- Hardware and Blockchain Agnostic
+- Blockchain Agnostic
 - Data Ownership
 - Data Privacy
 - Data Resiliency - Modular, Redundant